 1. Try working at a startup first

-Working at a small business or startup will give you good insight into the inner workings of creating a company.
+Immersing yourself in a small business or startup will give you good insight into the inner workings of creating a company.
 Also, if you are upfront about wanting to learn more about starting your own company, the business owner can even turn into a mentor!

 2. Try working on your business during nights and weekends